-- 1) Example Formula: (Total Project Cost X .5 = Match) If you know your TOTAL project cost is, FOR EXAMPLE, \$2,000,000, then multiply that amount by .5 to find the required match, \$1,000,000, and the REMAINDER, \$1,000,000, is the federal amount to be requested, which provides 50% of the project total. - 2) Example Formula: (Federal Portion / .5) Federal Portion = Match) If you know the federal amount you would like to request is, FOR EXAMPLE, \$1,500,000, divide that amount by .5 (\$3,000,000) and subtract by \$1,500,000 to identify your required \$1,500,000 in matching funds or services.

-- C. Threshold Eligibility Criteria.
+- 1) Example Formula: (Total Project Cost X .5 = Match) If you know your TOTAL project cost is, FOR EXAMPLE, \$2,000,000, then multiply that amount by .5 to find the required match, \$1,000,000, and the REMAINDER, \$1,000,000, is the federal amount to be requested, which provides 50% of the project total. - 2) Example Formula: (Federal Portion / .5) Federal Portion = Match) If you know the federal amount you would like to request is, FOR EXAMPLE, \$1,500,000, divide that amount by .5 (\$3,000,000) and subtract by \$1,500,000 to identify your required \$1,500,000 in matching funds or services. - C. Threshold Eligibility Criteria.
 These are requirements which if not met by the time of initial proposal submission will result in elimination of the proposal from further consideration for funding.
 Only proposals that meet all of these criteria will be ranked against the evaluation criteria (see Section V) of this announcement.
-Applicants deemed ineligible for funding consideration as a result of the threshold eligibility review will be notified within 15 calendar days of the ineligibility determination. - 1.
-Applicant Eligibility: Applicants must meet the applicant eligibility requirements described in Section III.
+Applicants deemed ineligible for funding consideration as a result of the threshold eligibility review will be notified within 15 calendar days of the ineligibility determination.

+- 1. Applicant Eligibility: Applicants must meet the applicant eligibility requirements described in Section III.
 A. - 2.
 Priorities: Projects must protect and restore the water quality (including aquatic habitat) in the San Francisco Bay and its watersheds. - 3.
 EPA Strategic Plan: Proposals must support Strategic Plan Goal 2 of EPA's Strategic Plan as specified in Section I.C.1. - 4.
 Fifty (50) % Match: Applicants must demonstrate how they will provide a minimum 50% match of the total project cost as described in Section III.
 B. - 5.
 CCMP Consistency: Proposals must describe how the proposed activities are consistent with SFEP's CCMP by reviewing Attachment A and identifying relevant CCMP objective(s) and action(s) to be implemented by the project. - 6.
 Substantial Compliance: Proposals must substantially comply with the proposal submission instructions and requirements set forth in Section IV or else they will be rejected.
 However, where a page limit is expressed in Section IV with respect to the proposal narrative, pages in excess of the page limitation will not be reviewed. - 7.
-Project Location: Projects that are not carried out within one or more of the nine Bay Area counties (Marin, Napa, Sonoma, Solano, Contra Costa, Alameda, Santa Clara, San Mateo, and San Francisco) are ineligible. - 8a.
-Initial Proposal Submission: Initial proposals must be received by EPA via Grants.gov, mail, overnight delivery, hand delivery, or courier service by 5:00pm Pacific Standard Time on March 16, 2012, as specified in Section IV of this announcement.
+Project Location: Projects must occur within one or more of the nine Bay Area counties (Marin, Napa, Sonoma, Solano, Contra Costa, Alameda, Santa Clara, San Mateo, and San Francisco). - 8a.
+Initial Proposal Submission: Initial proposals must be received by EPA via Grants.gov, mail, overnight delivery, hand delivery, or courier service by 5:00pm Pacific Standard Time on July 9, 2013, as specified in Section IV of this announcement.
 Applicants are responsible for ensuring that their initial proposals reach the designated person/office specified in Section IV of the announcement by the submission deadline.
 Failure to do so may result in your proposal not being reviewed. - b.
 Proposals received after the submission deadline will be considered late and returned to sender without further consideration unless the applicant can clearly demonstrate that it was late due to EPA mishandling or because of technical difficulties associated with www.grants.gov.
 Where Section IV requires initial proposal receipt by a specific person/office by the submission deadline, receipt by an agency mailroom is not sufficient. - c.
-Initial proposals submitted by fax or emailed directly to EPA Region 9 will not be considered.
+Initial proposals submitted by fax or emailed directly to EPA Region 9 will not be considered. - 9.
+Ineligible Activities: If a proposal is submitted that includes any ineligible tasks or activities, that portion of the proposal will be ineligible for funding and may, depending on the extent to which it affects the proposal, render the entire proposal ineligible for funding.